-To highlight the increasing importance of this operating model, since the time of our 2014 report the portion of franchised properties has increased from 37% to 48% for Accor and a substantial increase from 32% to 51% for Hilton.
-Even companies such as Hyatt, which historically had no franchise presence in Europe, now have several franchised properties in Europe and will be relying on this model for the expansion of their limited service and extended stay brands.
-The following table provides an overview of the proportion of franchised hotels in Europe by chain.
+To highlight the increasing importance of this operating model, since the time of our 2019 report, the proportion of franchised properties has increased from 48% to 53% for Accor and a substantial increase from 51% to 62% for Hilton.
+Even companies such as Hyatt, which historically had no franchise presence in the region, now have several franchised properties in Europe (12%, or some 28 properties) and will continue to rely on this model to expand their limited service and extended stay brands.
+Table 4 provides an overview of the proportion of franchised hotels in Europe by chain.